robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 > _Other systems_ that interact with the system-of-interest are included in the operational environment.
 > Finally, some enabling systems may exist outside the environment of operation, for example, the compiler used at the developer site, open source developer

-> Can you think of _other systems_ that introduce risk for your open-source software selection?
+In the context of your semester project, you will thinking about these concepts to develop a systems engineering view.

-> Can you think of _enabling systems_ that introduce risk for your open-source software selection?
+For example, you will have to think about _other systems_ that introduce risk for your selected open-source software in its operational environment.
+You will also have to identify _enabling systems_ that are critical to your chosen software package but not part of the system-of-interest.
+This analysis will help you effectively scope your project.

 ---
 class: center, middle
 # Security Engineering Perspective

 ???
-With an understanding of the security engineering view, we can now define the goals and objectives from a security engineering perspective.
+From a systems engineering view, we can now define the goals and objectives of a security engineering perspective.

 ---
 # Security Engineering Perspective